ziyamohammad/currencttracker/README.md

 > A quick walkthrough of the app showcasing:
 > - Initial UI layout
-> - Real-time price updates from Binance
+> - Real-time price updates from CoinGecko
-> - How WebSocket + CoinGecko integration works
+> - How  CoinGecko integration works

 ### 📹 Watch Here:
 ![Demo]